-If all of this sounds interesting to you, please submit a course proposal.
 We offer 1-credit hour and 3-credit hour course options.

 We also offer one Eccles Faculty Fellowship each semester, which provides 6-hours of pay to your department so you may use 3-hours as release time for publishing or presenting around your course idea.

 More information on all of these teaching options can be found on this webpage.
 You may also contact Christy Call at email@example.com

 HNRS 2830 or 2920

 If you’ve recently read a book, watched a movie, discovered a unique work of art or found an interesting piece of media that would make for a good discussion, this option might be right for you.
 These courses are light on homework and grading, meeting once a week for 50 minutes.

 HNRS 2830: Young Adult Queer Literature & Television

 This 1 credit-hour class will read a couple of the best titles in queer YA literature: Last Night at the Telegraph Club and Like a Love Story, in addition to watching queer stories on television.
 This class will investigate ways in which the genre has developed.

 If you have a great idea for a course you’ve been wanting to teach or are interested in co-teaching or diving into a topic that doesn’t quite fit in your department, then consider teaching a 3-credit honors course.
 We cap our courses at 15 students, commonly feature interdisciplinary topics and favor discussion-based classes.